JuanIgnacioPal/analisis-mercado-seguros-vida-chile/README_ENG.md

 | Premium by Product | 2,435,937 MM CLP |
 | Difference | 3 MM CLP |

 The **3 MM CLP difference** results from rounding in the synthetic product allocation and was documented as part of the project's validation process rather than artificially corrected.
-(SQL, Power BI)

 These controls ensure that the dashboard does not rely exclusively on visual-layer calculations and that its principal business indicators remain consistent with the validated analytical layer.
-(SQL, Power BI)

 ---
 ## 🔎 Key Findings